RU09342/lab-4-timers-and-pwm-bandj9/Debouncing/README.md

 This project is done on an MSP430G2553.
 When a button is pressed on the board the Red LED will turn on/off without and problems when holding down the button.

 ![](https://media.giphy.com/media/xT9IgIeCpTodPFeOKk/giphy.gif)

+# Extra Work
+## Multiple Switch Debouncing
+This code is very similar to the one switch debouncing, but another button can be pressed and it will function the same way.